lassebaerlandstrand/TDT4140-Flashy/DEVELOPER_GUIDE.md

 TBA

-## How to run

-TBA

 ## Workflow

 Our development process follows the Gitflow workflow to maintain a structured and stable codebase.
 We utilize three main types of branches:

-- `main`-branch: This is a protected branch, which should always be in working condition.
+- `main`-branch: This is a protected branch (you cannot commit directly to it), which should always be in working condition.
 You can consider this to be the "production"-branch.
 After a sprint, we will merge the `dev`-branch into the `main`-branch.
-- `dev`-branch: This is the branch we are working on under a sprint.
+- `dev`-branch: This is the branch we are working on under a sprint (also protected).
 You will branch out of `dev` and do a merge request to merge back into `dev`.
 - Feature branches: This is the name of the branches that you are actively working on.
 When you are branching out of `dev`, you are creating a feature branch.
 The name of a feature branch should follow this format `issue-number/short-description-of-task`.
 Example: `43/implement-searching-functionality`.